-It is very important to plan your layout to avoid an unbawalls.
-Lay the long dimension of the planks parallel to t a chalk lengthwise along the middle of the room.
-Do a dry layout of planks from the direction of the planks to determine the width of the last row of planks see the diagram to the right.
+It is very important to plan your layout to avoid an unbalanced installation with narrow plank widths at the walls.
+Lay the long dimension of the planks parallel to the long dimensions of the room.
+Minimum of 3/8" or thickness of the plank whatever is greater.
+Draw a line with a chalk lengthwise along the middle of the room.
+Do a dry layout of planks from the center line to the wall running parallel to the long direction of the planks to determine the width of the last row of planks see the diagram to the right.